swainechen/chenlab-training/websites/gis-aws/content/15-AWSCLI-intro/02-AWSconGEN.md

 Hit enter to accept the defaults for **output format**

-5. Let us rerun the ec2 **describe-instances** command again and check the output.
+5. Run the ec2 **describe-instances** command and check the output.

 ```bash
 aws ec2 describe-instances